 Should You Have Knee or Hip Replacement Surgery?

-Even if you meet the requirements for joint replacement surgery, here are three key questions to ask yourself.
+Even if you meet the requirements for joint replacement surgery, ask yourself three key questions:

-Could more conservative treatment work?
-Joint replacement is a common, effective, and relatively safe procedure.
-But it does have risks and full recovery takes months.
-Make sure that you've tried all of the nonsurgical treatments available first.
+Could another treatment work?
+Joint replacement is a relatively safe procedure, but it does have risks, and full recovery takes months.
+Make sure that you've tried nonsurgical treatments first.

 Do you have help at home?
-It may be difficult to recover from joint surgery alone.
-For at least a few weeks, you'll likely need some assistance getting dressed, preparing food, changing your bandages, and moving around.
-If you don't have family or close friends who can help, see if there's a rehab facility where you could recover.
+It's not easy to recover from joint surgery when you're living alone.
+For at least a few weeks, you'll likely need some help to get dressed, prepare food, change your bandages, and move around.
+If you don't have family or close friends who can pitch in, see if there's a rehab place where you can recover.

-Are you committed to making changes?
-For a good result with joint replacement surgery, you need to commit yourself to hard work in the months before and the months after surgery.
-You may need to improve your lifestyle, eat healthier, lose weight, and exercise more.
+Are you willing to make changes?
+To get the best results, you need to commit yourself to hard work in the months before and after surgery.
+You may need to improve your lifestyle, eat healthier, quit smoking, lose weight, and exercise more.

-"I tell people that when it comes to a successful joint implant, 10% of the success lies with the surgeon, 10% with the surgery, and 10% with the physical therapist," Nayfeh tells WebMD.
+"I tell people that when it comes to a successful joint implant, 10% of the success lies with the surgeon, 10% with the surgery, and 10% with the physical therapist," Nayfeh says.
 "The rest is up to the patient.
 If they don't work at recovery, they don't get better."

-Research joint replacement.
-There are many possible replacement joints and procedures.
-Read up on them.
-Check out reputable web sites, such as the American Academy of Orthopaedic Surgeons (AAOS) or the American Association of Hip and Knee Surgeons (AAHKS), says Austin.
+Do your research.
+There are a lot of types of joint replacements, so read up on the different methods.
+Check out trustworthy web sites, like the American Academy of Orthopaedic Surgeons (AAOS) or the American Association of Hip and Knee Surgeons (AAHKS), Austin says.